-NASA established the Earth Science Division to understand and protect our home planet through the use of advanced technologies and our view from space in order to study the Earth and improve the analysis and prediction of Earth system change.
+NASA established the Earth Science Division (ESD) to understand and protect our home planet through the use of advanced technologies and our view from space and to study the Earth and improve the analysis and prediction of Earth system change.

-To best meet these goals, NASA's Earth Science Data Systems (ESDS) program promotes the full and open sharing of all data, metadata, documentation, models, images and research results, and the source code used to generate, manipulate, and analyze them.
+To best meet these goals, NASA's Earth Science Data Systems (ESDS) Program promotes the full and open sharing of all data, metadata, documentation, models, images, and research results as well as the source code used to generate, manipulate, and analyze these elements.

 Scientific knowledge is most robust and actionable when derived from transparent, traceable, and reproducible methods.
 Reproducibility relies upon open access to the data and software used to achieve results.
 The greater the availability of these tools, the more quickly and effectively user communities can utilize the information to answer basic Earth science questions and provide the basis for developing innovative practical applications to benefit society.